Anu-Jain827/Project-Analyzing-CIA-Factbook-Data-Using-SQL/README.md

 # Project-Analyzing-CIA-Factbook-Data-Using-SQL

-Project aims to analyse dataset using SQL in notebook
+Aim is to explore data set and solve some problem statements using SQL in jupyter notebook